olliethedev/ui-builder/README.md

 ## Add your custom components to the registry

 You add custom components by defining them in a `ComponentRegistry` object and passing that object to the `UIBuilder` component via the `componentRegistry` prop.
+The registry maps a unique component type name (string) to its definition.

 Here is an example of how to define a custom component within the registry object: